alvarogarcia7/blog_source/source/_posts/2015-06-03-self-study-in-june-2015.markdown

 ## Top ten reasons why I won’t use your open source project

-I've read this article on what's necessary for an open-source project to be usable by others.
+I've read [this article][top-ten-reasons-why-i-wont-use-your-open-source-project] on what's necessary for an open-source project to be usable by others.
 Written by Adam Stacoviak

 [top-ten-reasons-why-i-wont-use-your-open-source-project]: https://changelog.com/top-ten-reasons-why-i-wont-use-your-open-source-project/